MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-V-National-Highway-Traffic-Safety-Administration-Department-Transportation/part-575-Consumer-Information/subpart-B-Regulations-Consumer-Information-Items/section-575.104.md

 (vii) Adjust wheel alignment to the midpoint of the manufacturer's specifications, unless adjustment to the midpoint is not recommended by the manufacturer; in that case, adjust the alignment according to the manufacturer's recommended setting.
 In all cases, the setting is within the tolerance specified by the manufacturer of the alignment machine.

-(viii) Drive the convoy on the test roadway for 6,400 miles.
+(viii) Drive the convoy on the test roadway for 16 circuits (approximately 6,400 miles).

-(A) After each 400 miles, rotate each vehicle's tires by moving each front tire to the same side of the rear axle and each rear tire to the opposite side of the front axle.
+(A) After every circuit (approximately 400 miles), rotate each vehicle's tires by moving each front tire to the same side of the rear axle and each rear tire to the opposite side of the front axle.
 Visually inspect each tire for treadwear anomalies.

-(B) After each 800 miles, rotate the vehicles in the convoy by moving the last vehicle to the lead position.
+(B) After every second circuit (approximately 800 miles), rotate the vehicles in the convoy by moving the last vehicle to the lead position.
 Do not rotate driver positions within the convoy.
 In four-car convoys, vehicle one shall become vehicle two, vehicle two shall become vehicle three, vehicle three shall become vehicle four, and vehicle four shall become vehicle one.

-(C) After each 800 miles, if necessary, adjust wheel alignment to the midpoint of the vehicle manufacturer's specification, unless adjustment to the midpoint is not recommended by the manufacturer; in that case, adjust the alignment to the manufacturer's recommended setting.
+(C) After every second circuit (approximately 800 miles), if necessary, adjust wheel alignment to the midpoint of the vehicle manufacturer's specification, unless adjustment to the midpoint is not recommended by the manufacturer; in that case, adjust the alignment to the manufacturer's recommended setting.
 In all cases, the setting is within the tolerance specified by the manufacturer of the alignment machine.

-(D) After each 800 miles, if determining the projected mileage by the 9-point method set forth in (e)(2)(ix)(A)(1), measure the average tread depth of each tire following the procedure set forth in paragraph (e)(2)(vi) of this section.
+(D) After every second circuit (approximately 800 miles), if determining the projected mileage by the 9-point method set forth in paragraph (e)(2)(ix)(A)(*1*) of this section, measure the average tread depth of each tire following the procedure set forth in paragraph (e)(2)(vi) of this section.

-(E) After each 1,600 miles, move the complete set of four tires to the following vehicle.
+(E) After every fourth circuit (approximately 1,600 miles), move the complete set of four tires to the following vehicle.
 Move the tires on the last vehicle to the lead vehicle.
-In moving the tires, rotate them as set forth in (e)(2)(viii)(A) of this section.
+In moving the tires, rotate them as set forth in paragraph (e)(2)(viii)(A) of this section.

 (F) At the end of the test, measure the tread depth of each tire pursuant to the procedure set forth in paragraph (e)(2)(vi) of this section.